 Now that you’ve educated yourself on the most effective form of vitamin C, here are some suggestions to get you started.
 For those who want to start out slow, choose the Klairs Freshly Juiced Vitamin C Serum.
 This contains 5% vitamin C which makes it gentle enough for super sensitive skin types.
 It also features Centella asiatica and yuja extract to increase the brightening effects as well as fight acne and inflammation.

-If you’re really trying to target any extensive acne scarring and hyperpigmentation, the Cosrx Triple C Lightning Liquid boasts 20% of pure ascorbic acid.
+If you’re really trying to target any extensive acne scarring and hyperpigmentation, the Good (Skin) Days C’s the Day Serum boasts 10% of pure ascorbic acid.
 This serum will work quickly and effectively to brighten the skin.
-It’s also a water-free formula which helps to slow the degradation of the vitamin C, leaving it fresher longer.
+It’s also contains niacinamide and licorice root to further diminish dullness.

 There is much more research that still has to be done on other forms of vitamin C before they can be considered alongside ascorbic acid.
 Currently, ascorbic acid still reigns as the most effective and well known for that reason.
 When searching for a vitamin C product, be sure to gravitate towards those that contain the pure form of vitamin C which will help to brighten and protect your skin.